obaidulsarker/database-backup-restore-scripts/PostgreSQL/Linux/README.md

 ### dump_backup_table.sh: It will be used for table backup of a schema in a database.

 ## Restore process:
-Whatever you take the backup, your restoration is remain same for database, schema and table. restore_backup_database.sh will be used for dump backup restroation into PostgreSQL database.
+Whatever you take the backup, your restoration is remain same for database, schema and table.
+### restore_backup_database.sh : It will be used for dump backup restroation into PostgreSQL database.